(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 It worked.

-The new positioning significantly narrowed the focus of the offered services.
-It refocused on the original expertise foundation of rewards, benefits, and compensation—the field delivering the highest gross margins and closest to the original ideal client profile.
+The new positioning significantly narrowed the scope of the services offered.
+It refocused on the original expertise foundation of rewards, benefits, and compensation, the field that delivers the highest gross margins and is closest to the original ideal client profile.

 Old vs. new positioning